 Chicago, IL 60611-2678

 Applications will be accepted until March 31st for 12 openings starting the following fall.
 Applicants who have completed all requirements prior to the deadline will be given first consideration.
-See special application booklet in Admissions, Counseling Center or online for more information.
+See special application booklet in Admissions; Counseling, Career, and Advising Center; or online for more information.

 - Science Lab Courses: Completion of the following science lab courses with a grade of C or higher and a cumulative GPA of 2.75 in these courses:

 - Introductory Chemistry (Century CHEM 1020 or 1041; Math 0030 is a prerequisite to CHEM 1020)

 - Human Anatomy & Physiology (Century BIOL 2031 & 2032 or BIOL 2040 & 2045.
 BIOL 1020 & CHEM 1020 are prerequisites to BIOL 2031)

 - Microbiology (Century BIOL 2035.
 BIOL 2031 is a prerequisite to BIOL 2035)